The Collin County

 - Keep your car in good running condition to avoid breakdowns.

 - Plan your route in advance, particularly on long or unfamiliar trips.
-Have enough gas and money to get there and back.
+Have enough gas and money to get there

 - Drive with all car doors locked.
 Keep windows rolled up whenever possible.